sahasranshuu/somu-demo/README.md

 # somu-demo
-This is my firs repository.
+This is my first repository.
 <br>
 Author - Sahasranshu Behera